andraugust/andraugust.github.io/thermo-2.md

 ## Heat Engines

 Heat engines are systems that convert heat into work.
-In doing so they effectively transform the incoherent energy of microscopic particles into coherent macroscopic motion, like lifting a weight or rotating a drive shaft.
-Heat engines always have the following components:
+In doing so they effectively transform the incoherent energy of microscopic particles into coherent macroscopic motion, like the lifting of a weight or rotation of a drive shaft.
+Heat engines have the following components:

-* A working substance, such as a liquid or gas
+* A working substance, usually a liquid or gas
 * A hot reservoir at temperature $$T_H$$ that's the source of heat energy
-* A cold reservoir at temperature $$T_C$$ that's used for dumping heat and resetting the engine
+* A cold reservoir at temperature $$T_C$$ that the engine dumps energy into in order to reset
-* An engine body which provides the physical mechanism for implementing the transduction
+* An engine body providing the physical mechanism for transduction

 In the examples that follow, the heat engine will be a sealed container of gas (the working substance) with a weighted piston on top.
 When the gas expands it does work against gravity and when it compresses it does $$PdV$$ work.